Ribeiro: The Ultimate Guide to Galicia’s Oldest Wine Region

 Temperatures in Ribeiro show a tendency toward a transitional climate, with bigger differences between winter and summer than on Galicia’s coast.
 Average yearly temperatures here are about 14° C (57° F).
 January is the coldest month with an average of 7° C (44° F), and the hottest is August, averaging 22° C (72° F).

-The incredibly diverse topography left by tectonic action and millions of years of erosion creates hundreds of tiny microclimates, so that one parcel has different conditions from its neighbor because of factors like its orientation and altitude.
-The hundreds of streams that run into Ribeiro’s main rivers also affect the air temperature around them, meaning grapes from some parcels ripen faster or slower than those from neighboring vines.
+The incredibly diverse topography left by tectonic action and millions of years of erosion creates hundreds of tiny microclimates which means that one parcel has different conditions from its neighbor because of factors like its exposition and altitude.
+The hundreds of streams that run into Ribeiro’s main rivers also affect the air temperature around them, causing grapes from some parcels to ripen faster or slower than those from neighboring vines.

 Ribeiro's Soils